Skip to main content

 10:30 - 11:30 Making Data Work for You:

-Gareth John - Chief Data Officer, DHCW
+Gareth John - Chief Data Scientist, DHCW

 Highlighting the data held within DHCW and exploring how national datasets can support